Having experienced both types of residence, we share our positives and negatives about the two to (hopefully!) help in your own decision.

 Living in a multi-storey building, even if it is just one more floor, means more rooms to clean.
-And all those extra windows and doors means more dusting to do.
+And all those extra windows and doors mean more dusting to do.
 If you’ve been filling up all that extra space with junk, spring cleaning will be a monumental task that you’ll need to rope your hubby and the kids in on if you don’t have a helper.

-Of course there is no right or wrong when it comes to making your ‘condo or house’ choice.
+Of course, there is no right or wrong when it comes to making your ‘condo or house’ choice.
 Our advice: just go with what works best for you and your family – with rental leases generally being one to two years, no choice is permanent and you can always mix it up with your next move anyway!